Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Rain, snow, wind, sunshine, water, flowers, fallen leaves, everything would be smartly designed to form a series of picturesque views.

 Careful Selection and Utilization of Symbolics

-As a means that could show the owner's ambition, aesthetics, and literary attainments, every decorative element of one's garden, plants, and couplet poems, all have special symbolic meanings.
+To show the owner's ambition, aesthetics, and literary attainments, every decorative element of one's garden, plants, and couplet poems have special symbolic meanings.

 Bamboos of Lingering Garden, Representing Strength, Life, Modesty and Honesty, Photo from Official Site of Lingering Garden.

-Unlike Imperial Palaces, classical Chinese gardens are not symmetrical and tried their best to follow and fit in the layout of nature.
+Unlike Imperial Palaces, traditional Chinese gardens are not symmetrical and tried their best to follow and fit into nature's layout.

-Moreover, there are some basic elements that most classical Chinese gardens would use to create those artistic landscapes.
+Moreover, there are some essential elements that most traditional gardens would use to create those artistic landscapes.

 Mountain — Simulation of Nature

 To simulate mythical mountains in Chinese Mythology, artificial hills (by imperials) and rockeries (by scholars) are the most important element of a Chinese garden.

 According to Yin Yang Theory, the mountain is Yang, and the water is Yin.